AusDTO/spring-security-stateless/CONTRIBUTING.md

 13. [Submit a pull request](https://github.com/AusDTO/spring-security-stateless/compare/).

+14. [CircleCI](https://circleci.com/) should pick up your change and trigger a build.
+Ensure it passes.
+If it fails, go to step 5.

-14. Wait patiently for a response.
+15. Wait patiently for a response.